mundschenk-at/wp-typography/readme.txt

 1. wp-Typography administrative settings page

 == Changelog ==

+= 3.3.1 - June 27, 2016 =
+* The JavaScript files for `Remove hyphenation when copying to clipboard` were missing from the build.
+* Fixed a typo in the settings page.

 = 3.3.0 - June 27, 2016 =
 * Updated HTML parser (html5-php) to 2.2.1.